withoutboats/kudzu/README.md

 - Lookup is **wait-free**: looking up an item in the set never waits on another thread to complete.
-- At no point is the skiplist in a state inconsistent with the properties of a skiplist (that is, every lane will always be a superset of the lane below it).
+- At no point is the skiplist in a state inconsistent with the properties of a skiplist (that is, every lane will always be a subset of the lane below it).

 Lookup accesses are performed by simply searching through the skiplist using